 - Hormone replacement therapy may help alleviate some symptoms

 - Estrogen cream can be used for vaginal dryness

 - Medications can be prescribed to treat hot flashes or osteoporosis

 - Kegel exercises and pelvic floor physical therapy may help some types of urinary incontinence

 A common question is whether hormone therapy is safe and whether it can cause cancer.
 Hormone replacement therapy can increase the risk of estrogen-dependent cancer, but it may have some cardiovascular benefits.
 It’s important to see your provider so they can conduct a thorough history and help determine your risk and whether estrogen is safe for you.
 Your provider can also help you evaluate the various treatment options that are available for your specific menopause symptoms.

-If you have questions, a panel of experts will answer phone calls from noon to 5:30 p.m. at 1-877-908-0680.
+Do you have other questions about menopause or women’s health?
+On Tuesday, April 9, KUTV and Intermountain Healthcare will broadcast live from the new Intermountain Layton Hospital for Ask The Expert.
+Intermountain Healthcare caregivers will provide tips and suggestions on women’s health and managing menopause on KUTV channel 2 throughout the day.
+If you have questions, a panel of experts will answer your phone calls from noon to 5:30 p.m. at 801-543-6960.
 You can also submit questions via Facebook and Twitter using #kutvasktheexpert.